MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

   - Place the marker where operators can quickly rescan to realign at any time.

-  - Take a photo or video to document the marker placement and add it to the guide instructions to increase operator confidence.
+  - Take a photo or video to document the marker placement, and add it to the guide instructions to increase operator confidence.

 - **Scanning angle.** Make sure you’re facing the marker straight on at the correct distance when gazing at it.